Ideas-on-Stage/ideasonstage.com/content/guides/event-organizer-guide/index.en.md

 +++
 draft 			= false
 title 				= "The event organizer's guide" description	= "The keys to organize a successful business event.
-Eliminate unforeseen events, omissions and last-minute panic and turn event management into a strategic asset for your company." weight			= 1 categories		= [ "Business Events" ] showrefs		= false showpageslist 	= true urlredirect		= "" url 				= "/event-organizer-guide/" picture		 	= "organisateur-evenement.jpg" summary			= "This guide will give you the keys to organize a successful business event.
+Eliminate unforeseen events, omissions and last-minute panic and turn event management into a strategic asset for your company." weight			= 1 categories	= [ "Business Events" ] showrefs		= false url 					= "/event-organizer-guide/" picture		 	= "organisateur-evenement.jpg" summary			= "This guide will give you the keys to organize a successful business event.
 Each step of the organization process is explained.
 Eliminate unforeseen circumstances, omissions and last-minute panic and turn event management into a strategic asset for your company.
 Events come in all shapes and sizes, but the principles of organization are always the same.
 The key to a successful event is making sure it’s well planned and that it meets all of your targeted expectations."
 +++